mcornejo/slk-painpills/2.solution-dwh/README.md

 ### Discussion

-In this particular case, if the sole use case is to compute aggregation based on drug_name and transaction date, a better partitioning would be `/ingestion_year/ingestion_month/ingestion_day/ingestion_hour/drug_name/`. ***That partitioning allows the computation of aggregations faster by minimising the hit/access and reading only a few columns, but it impractical due to it does not give any improvements (it requires a full scan) on a real-life sceneario.***
+In this particular case, if the sole use case is to compute aggregations based on drug_name and transaction date, the partitioning would be `/ingestion_year/ingestion_month/ingestion_day/ingestion_hour/drug_name/`.
+***That partitioning allows the fast computation of aggregations by minimising the hit/access and reading only a few columns, but in real-life it is impractical because it does not facilitate the access of the data (e.g. it will requires a full scan to get transaction_day).***

 ## Access to the data